 However, should a forfeiture of the bond occur, any and all collateral may be lost.
 It may be liquidated in order to pay the face amount of the bond which includes any other unpaid premiums and/or expenses.
 It’s important to read the details of the contract prior to signing over any collateral for a bail bond.
 We are always happy to answer your questions about collateral and the bail process.

 A bail bond will be “exonerated” when the defendant has appeared for all court dates as scheduled and their case is completed.
 Additionally, neither those who provided collateral or the bail bonds company will have any further financial obligations to the court regarding to the defendant’s case.

 The bail bond premium is the amount you (the indemnitor) will pay the bail agency prior to the release of the defendant.
-It is regulated in California by the Department of Insurance at 10% of the total amount of the bail bond.

 For example, if the bail amount has been set at $25,000, you will pay a $2,500 premium to the bail agency for the defendant’s release.
 This amount is rendered upon the release of the defendant and is non-refundable; even if the case is dismissed or no charges are filed.
 The premium is earned by the bail bondsman upon the defendant being released from jail.

 The answer in truth, is they really don’t.
 If a judge grants bail for the defendant, they are under no obligation to have to pay for it or pay the 10% to a bail bondsman.
 Bail is merely the opportunity for the defendant to be released from jail while they await their court date.